 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where goldfieldite typically forms.
+Look in hydrothermal veins country, the host setting where goldfieldite typically forms.
 If you start seeing tellurides, pyrite, quartz in float, you are in the right ground.
 Field specimens usually show a tetrahedral crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.